doctest/doctest/.github/pull_request_template.md

 <!--
 Describe the what and the why of your pull request.
 Remember that these two are usually a bit different.
-As an example, if you have made various changes to decrease the number of new strings allocated, thats what.
+As an example, if you have made various changes to decrease the number of new strings allocated, that's what.
 The why probably was that you have a large set of tests and found that this speeds them up.
 -->